mattn/die-vim/README.md

+# 死

 ## description

-type 'jkjkjkjjkjk...' to avoid to quit forcely.
+type `jkjkjkjjkjk...` to avoid to quit forcely.

 ## require